-The information below is organised under five main headings:
+The information below is organised under four main headings:

 For a long time this was the single most important building and institution associated with Axminster.
 The history of Newenham will be a significant feature of the initial display in the Axminster Heritage Centre, and over the near future we will provide appropriate background information here.
 In the meanwhile, the key dates and events linked to Newenham can be found in the section of this website where the town’s Timeline is set out.
 Much more information can also be found in James Davidson’s ) 1843 book ‘The History of Newenham Abbey in the County of Devon’.